 It’s both easy and inexpensive to send emails, and their response rate typically is high compared to the investment.
 However, it isn’t enough to just send details of job roles; instead, consider giving relevant and helpful recruitment advice.
 Provide insight into the challenges faced by job candidates and employers.

-Also, since the average person receives plenty of emails, ensure that yours stand out.
+Also, since the average person receives plenty of emails, ensure that your emails stand out.
 So, how can you make email recipients notice and remember you?

 Start by creating subject lines that catch people’s attention.
 You should aim to create some intrigue without revealing too much, which will make people look further into your email.
 Additionally, it should contain a call-to-action strong enough to entice them to click on the link to your site to find out more.